Are you looking to patent a new idea? Are you wondering how to protect the way it looks and prevent copycats?

 Well, a design patent may just be what you’re looking for.

 There is a specific process that should be taken to file a design patent application properly.
-I’ve laid out the details here in an easy-to-follow 10 step format.
+I’ve laid out the details here in an easy-to-follow 10 step format on how to patent a design.

 You have no excuses now!
 Let’s get started.